BorisMolch/pfrontend-temp/content/presskit/_index.md

 ![](/uploads/presskit-hero-image.jpg)

-# PatchWorld: Patch, Play, Share
+# PatchWorld: Play and create Interactive music worlds

 ## The metaverse as your own playground - with all the emotional power of music!